Eugene-Kwaka/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 12-combinations prints all possible combinations of two letters in alpha order except from oo starting from a to z with max of 64 characters.

 13-print_float prints a number with two decimal places.

+100-decimal_to_hexidecimal converts numbers from base 10 to base 16.